Information barriers in Microsoft Teams

-- Team - Any users who have been removed from the group are removed from the team and will not be able to see or participate in existing or new conversations.
+Team: Any users who have been removed from the group are removed from the team and won't be able to see or participate in existing or new conversations.

 Scenario: A user in an existing chat becomes blocked

-Currently, users experience the following scenarios if an information barrier policy blocks another user:
+Currently, users experience the following scenarios if an IB policy blocks another user:

-People tab - A user cannot see blocked users on the People tab.
+People tab: A user can't see blocked users on the People tab.

-People Picker - Blocked users will not be visible in the people picker.
+People Picker: Blocked users won't be visible in the people picker.

 Here's an example of the activity tab view that is blocked.

-Org charts - If a user accesses an org chart on which a blocked user appears, the blocked user won't appear on the org chart and an error message will appear instead.
+Org charts: If a user accesses an org chart on which a blocked user appears, the blocked user won't appear on the org chart.
+Instead, an error message will appear.

-People card - If a user participates in a conversation and the user is subsequently blocked, other users will see an error message instead of the people card when they hover over the blocked user's name.
+People card: If a user participates in a conversation and the user is later blocked, other users will see an error message instead of the people card when they hover over the blocked user's name.
 Actions listed on the card (such as calling and chat) will be unavailable.

-Chat contacts - A user can see blocked users on the chats contact list, but the blocked users will be identified and the only action the user can perform is to delete them.
-The user can also click on them to view their past conversation.
+Chat contacts: A user can see blocked users on the chats contact list, but the blocked users will be identified.
+The only action that the user can perform on the blocked users is to delete them.
+The user can also select them to view their past conversation.

-Calls contacts - A user can see blocked users on the calls contact list, but the blocked users will be identified and the only action the user can perform is to delete them.
+Calls contacts: A user can see blocked users on the calls contact list, but the blocked users will be identified.
+The only action that the user can perform on the block users is to delete them.